August 2, 2015, Durban, South Africa

 Sports skills take years to develop.
 If you wish to be a star baseball player, a competitive player, you will have to train hours a day.
 You will have to perfect your swing, learn to run after fly balls and dive to catch line drives.

-If you wish to be a star hockey player you will spend hours and hours on the ice and do endless drills.
+If you wish to be a star hockey player you will spend hours and hours on the ice doing endless drills.
 That is the price to be an athlete.
 It is not for everyone.

 The same is true of sports martial arts.
 To be a champion MMA fighter or BJJ, wrestler, whatever, it will take serious training.
 You will have to train to compete against other athletes hell bent on winning.
 It will take some serious devotion.